EspaciosdeMexico/parseplugincordova/README.md

-Phonegap Parse.com Plugin
+Cordova Parse Plugin
 =========================

+This is a Fork of [This Repo](https://github.com/avivais/phonegap-parse-plugin/)

-Phonegap 3.0.0 plugin for Parse.com push service
+Cordova 3.0.0 plugin for Parse.com push service

 Using [Parse.com's](http://parse.com) REST API for push requires the installation id, which isn't available in JS